Zoetrope: Successors

 Émile Reynaud's 1877 praxinoscope was an improvement on the zoetrope that became popular toward the end of the 19th century.
 It replaced the zoetrope's narrow viewing slits with an inner circle of mirrors that intermittently reflected the images.

 Soon after the zoetrope became popular, the flip book was introduced in 1868.
 With its simplicity and compactness, along with its more tactile qualities, the flip book has stayed relatively popular.
 A disadvantage of the flip book can be seen in the fact that the animation stops rather quickly, while the zoetrope can display animation as a continuous loop.

-Eadward Muybridge published his first chronophotography pictures in 1878.
+Eadweard Muybridge published his first chronophotography pictures in 1878.
 These sequential pictures were soon mounted in zoetropes by several people (including Muybridge himself) and were also published as strips for the zoetrope in the 1880s.
-This paved the way for the development of motion pictures.
-Muybridge's own Zoopraxiscope (1879) was an early moving image projector and one of several inventions made before the breakthrough in 1895.
+This paved the way for the development of cinematography.
+Muybridge's own zoopraxiscope (1879) was an early moving image projector and one of several inventions made before the breakthrough of cinema in 1895.

 In 1895 Auguste and Louis Lumière were developing the Kinora simultaneously with the cinematograph.
 While cinema proved to be an enormous success, the Kinora became a popular motion picture viewer for home use.

 Film, television and video are seen as the prevailing successors of the zoetrope, when regarded as technological steps in the development of motion pictures.
+In digital media, GIF animation can arguably be seen as the closest contemporary successor of Zoetrope animation, since both usually show looped image sequences.

 In 2016, an inside-out variation of the zoetrope was invented and patented with the name Silhouette Zoetrope.
 The device was invented by the researcher Dr. Christine Veras, and it won third place in the Best Illusion of the Year Contest, paying homage to the classical zoetrope but displaying a unique combination of optical illusions.

-GIF animation can arguably be seen as the closest contemporary successor of Zoetrope animation, since both usually show looped image sequences.
+A digital successor to the zoetrope was invented in 2023 by Mike Ando.
+The Andotrope uses smartphones within a slotted cylinder to produce a 360º viewing angle for digital content.

 Contemporary media uses

 Since the late 20th century, zoetropes have seen occasional use for artwork, entertainment, marketing and other media use, notably as linear zoetropes and 3D zoetropes (see above).

 Making a zoetrope has also become a relatively common arts and crafts assignment and a means to explain some of the technical and optical principles of film and motion viewing in educational programs.

-The American company Optical Toys, in Vermont, publishes a paper zoetrope reproduction that was originally published as a newspaper supplement in 1896 in the Boston Herald.